atriumlts/subpixel/README.md

 downsample the input image.
-The equivalent `backward` operation of a convolution with strides, in other words its gradient, is an upsampling operation, where zeros a filled in between non-zeros pixels followed by a convolution with the kernel matrix.
+The equivalent `backward` operation of a convolution with strides, in other words its gradient, is an upsampling operation, where zeros a filled in between non-zeros pixels followed by a convolution with the kernel rotated 180 degrees.
 See representation copied from Dumoulin and Visin again:

 ![](./images/padding_strides_transposed.gif)